CodeForRockford/codeforrockford/README.md

 **CodeForRockford**

-Website for Rockford's monthly OpenData Coding Sessions
+  - Website for Rockford Brigade.

 *Quick Facts* Built using...
   * WordPress